anav-dev/hand-embroidery/README.md

 # Hand Embroidery

-Hand Embroidery is a website that offers information and displays images about embroidery and the different materials used for this artcraft.
+Hand Embroidery website offers information and displays images of hand embroidery and its materials used.
 Designed to be user-friendly and easy to navigate, is made for users interested in learning the basic concepts of embroidery.

 **Click here to see live site**: [Hand Embroidery Website](https://anav-dev.github.io/hand-embroidery/)